maartenSiem/express-website/README.md

 For the contact form Nodemailer is used.

 To run, please install NodeJs first.
-Run npm install from the terminal to install the depencies. run npm start annd go to localhost 3000 in your browser.
+Run npm install from the terminal to install the dependencies. run npm start annd go to localhost 3000 in your browser.